 The Yale MR Research Center’s mission is to develop novel MR imaging methods with clinical and scientific applications.
 Research addresses basic science questions -- from stem cell migration and mechanisms of recovery, to understanding tissue damage and remodeling, to fundamental questions regarding brain function.
 The MR Research Center is interdisciplinary; its scientists have physics, engineering, chemistry, mathematics, and neuroscience backgrounds.

 The Yale Radiology Global Outreach Program provides local and international opportunities for trainees and faculty to help address the global shortage of well-trained diagnostic and interventional radiologists.
-The Tanzania Away Elective sponsors up to four senior Yale radiology residents who spend three weeks in Tanzania.
+The Tanzania Elective sponsors Yale radiology residents who spend three weeks in Tanzania.
 In the fall of 2018, program members inaugurated the first Interventional Radiology training program in Tanzania.